 The Knowledge Centre is preparing a CCUS/CCS in the Budget – Consultation Document for Canadian Industry which will serve as a source to help inform consultations during the 90-day timeframe.
 It is based on conversations with industry players, governments, and the application of the Knowledge Centre’s own expertise.
 Common messages and associated facts will be provided.
-Please fill out our questionnaire to have your input incorporated.
+Please fill out our SURVEY to have your input incorporated.
 Stay tuned in early May 2021 for the release of the Consultation Document.

 CCUS / CCS in the Budget

 The race to reach net-zero and fight the effects of climate change and reduce the harmful effects of greenhouse gasses (GHGs) in the atmosphere requires every Canadian and Canadian industry to make a change.
 Budget 2021 identifies CCUS/CCS as an important tool for reducing emissions in high emitting sectors.

 Here is what Budget 2021 says about CCUS/CCS: